-The Data Compatibility Check is a higher-level process for checking and correcting flight test data.
+The data compatibility check is a higher-level process for checking and correcting flight test data.
 It is designed to ensure that data are consistent and that measurement errors are detected and corrected.
 One of the goals of the DCC is to develop sensor models that provide adequate agreement between the reference and measured airflow signals.
-In this step, the Flight Path Reconstruction (FPR) is applied to calculate reconstructed air data from inertial measurements.
+In this step, the flight path reconstruction is applied to calculate reconstructed air data from inertial measurements.
 This process and the underlying equations are explained in the following sections.

-3.1 Flight Path Reconstruction Procedure
+3.1 Flight path reconstruction procedure

-The Flight Path Reconstruction method is an essential part of the DCC which uses the measurements from the inertial reference system to determine the resulting aerodynamic flow quantities.
+The flight path reconstruction method is an essential part of the DCC which uses the measurements from the inertial reference system to determine the resulting aerodynamic flow quantities.
 These reconstructed signals can be compared to the measurements of the air data system.
-A schematic overview of the FPR procedure is depicted in Figure 5.
+A schematic overview of the FPR procedure is depicted in Fig. 5.
 The inertial accelerations and angular rates recorded during a flight maneuver are the input variables for the kinematic model of the aircraft motion.